zwave-js/node-red-contrib-zwave-js/README.md

 **node-red-contrib-zwave-js** is based on  [&#x1F517;ZWave-JS](https://zwave-js.github.io/node-zwave-js/#/).
 ZWave-JS is actively  maintained, fast and supports the security command class.

+## Node Types
+There are 2 node types.
+**ZWave-JS Controller**: Allowing a single point of entry to/from your zwave network.
+**Filter Node**: A node that works in conjuction with a **ZWave-JS Controller** node, which applies filtering to a specific device.
+This allows the node to be used in mulitple places in your collection of flows.

 ## Usage Modes
 node-red-contrib-zwave-js, is split into 3 different usage modes.